Tiramisu-Compiler/tiramisu/tutorials/tutorial_autoscheduler/README.md

 conda env create -f ./model/environment.yml
 ```

 This should create an environment called `cost_model_env`.
-There is no need to activate this environment since we will specify the path to its python version in the `function_autoscheduler.cpp` file.
+There is no need to activate this environment since we will specify the path to its python version in the `autoschedule.sh` script.
 # Program file strcuture
 To run the autoscheduler on an input program, please respect the following file structure.
 Assuming **function** is the name of the program: